What is Inducing Vomiting?

 Induction of vomiting as a treatment to remove a toxic or harmful substance from your dog's gastrointestinal tract needs to be conducted within two to four hours of ingestion of the substance if it is going to be effective.

-If your dog has ingested a harmful substance, contact your veterinarian to determine if you need to induce vomiting at home prior to visiting the vet or whether to transport your pet immediately to the vet for treatment.
-This decision will be based on how long it will take to get to the vet, whether the substance ingested and its toxicity can be identified or requires veterinary diagnosis, and the toxicity or potential damage of the substance ingested.
+If your dog has ingested a harmful substance, contact your veterinarian to determine if you need to induce vomiting at home prior to visiting the veterinarian, or whether to transport your pet immediately to the veterinarian for treatment.
+This decision will be based on how long it will take to get to the veterinary hospital, whether the substance ingested and its toxicity can be identified or requires veterinary diagnosis, and the toxicity or potential damage of the substance ingested.

 If your veterinarian recommends you induce vomiting, the most common method recommended is to administer 3% hydrogen peroxide, by mouth (orally).
 The usual dosage is 1 teaspoon per 10 pounds of your pet’s weight.
-It can be administered by a syringe, turkey baster or eye dropper if available.
+It can be administered by a syringe or eye dropper if available.
 This method usually results in your dog vomiting within 10 to 15 minutes, if it going to be effective.
 If possible, giving your dog a small meal prior to administering the hydrogen peroxide may help in the treatments effectiveness.
 If it does not work, it can be repeated once more.
 If a second attempt is unsuccessful, transport your dog to the veterinarian immediately.
 Regardless of whether your attempts at inducing vomiting in your dog are successful, your dog should be subsequently treated at veterinarian as vomiting only removes 40-60% of the ingested substance and further treatment of an ingested toxic substance may be required by your veterinarian.
+Hydrogen peroxide can be quite caustic to the stomach lining, as well, and your dog may need treatment after being given the peroxide.
 If you are unsure what substance your dog has ingested, take a sample of vomit with you to the veterinarian for analysis.

-If vomiting is induced at your vet, he or she will administer an emetic that can be more effective than hydrogen peroxide and administer other follow up treatments.
+If vomiting is induced by your veterinarian, he or she will administer an emetic that can be more effective than hydrogen peroxide and administer other follow up treatments.

 For dogs, your veterinarian will administer apomorphine hydrochloride to induce vomiting.
-This medication may be administered orally, intravenously, or subcutaneously.
-It may be administered in a tablet placed under the eyelid (conjunctival sac) which dissolves and is absorbed; it is not as effective when administered intramuscularly.
 Vomiting usually occurs within 5-10 minutes.
 If administered using a tablet in the conjunctival (eyelid) membranes, excess dosage not absorbed can be removed when vomiting starts therefore avoiding administering more medication than is necessary.
-If it is not effective, additional dose are not useful.
+If it is not effective, additional doses are not useful.